 Finally, take a look at Testim.

-Testim offers a straightforward recording function, allowing non-developers to easily create UI tests.
+Testim offers a straightforward recording function, allowing non-developers to create UI tests easily.
 It also enables testers to report a bug and automatically generate a test that reproduces it.
 As already covered on this blog, similar tools in the past tended to result in fragile tests.
 Testim is different since its greatest asset is artificial intelligence.

 It uses AI to improve the authoring and execution of tests.
 How does it do that?
 It analyzes the DOM objects of the page under test, extracting them along with their properties.